joacs0/DiscordWebhookSpammer/README.md

 Discord Webhook Spammer is a tool designed to send messages to a Discord channel via webhooks.
 This tool also has the ability to delete Discord webhooks too.

+For all the kids who use webhooks in bad ways lol

 ## Python Versions

 3.11.X
 3.12.X

 ## Features
 Features in this tool: